Implementation of the CRPA model in the GENIE event generator and analysis of nuclear effects in low-energy transfer neutrino-nucleus interactions: Introduction

-The predictions from the HF-CRPA model are compared to those of SuSAv2~\cite{Gonzalez-Jimenez:2014eqa,Megias:2016lke} (implemented in GENIE in Ref.~\cite{Dolan:2019bxf}) as well as the Valencia group's Local Fermi Gas (LFG) model~\cite{Nieves:2011pp} with and without RPA corrections to account for nucleon correlations.
 The models are also compared to data provided by two T2K measurements reporting the cross section of charged current meson-less (CC0$\pi$) final states from interactions on carbon and oxygen targets~\cite{T2K:2020jav} for incoming neutrinos and anti-neutrinos~\cite{T2K:2020sbd}.
 To make a complete comparison, a 2-particle 2-hole (2p2h) and pion absorption contribution must be added to the CCQE predictions.
-In all cases the SuSAv2 MEC model~\cite{RuizSimo:2016rtu,RuizSimo:2016ikw} is used for 2p2h.
+Although the 1p1h and 2p2h contributions would ideally be computed within a single consistent framework, we are limited by which models are available in GENIE and so for all cases the SuSAv2 MEC model~\cite{RuizSimo:2016rtu,RuizSimo:2016ikw} is used to compute the 2p2h contribution.
 For other channels the models of GENIE configuration \texttt{G18\_10b} are used, containing the Berger-Seghal single pion production~\cite{BSSPP2007} model in addition to more inelastic channels fed through the ``hN'' intranuclear cascade model~\cite{Dytman:2021ohr} to predict possible meson-less final states.

 The paper is structured to first show the implementation scheme of the HF-CRPA model in Sec.~\ref{sec:implementation}.
 A broad comparison of inclusive model predictions is then made in Sec.~\ref{sec:inccomp}, including comparisons of the models to T2K measurements.
 Conclusions are drawn in Sec.~\ref{sec:conc}.